 The Best Commercial Beer Faucets in the Industry

 When it comes to dispensing beer, the tap is the most instrumental component to a smooth, flavorful beverage.
 But unfortunately, not all faucets are created equal.
-Here at Draft Beer Dispense, we are industry experts with real-world practitioners using these faucets.
+Here at Draft Beer Dispense, we are industry experts with real-world experience using these faucets.

 Does the Type of Beer Faucet Really Matter?

 Your beer faucet is the key tool that releases your draft beers into the world.
 Also known as the tap or spigot, beer faucets can make or break the beer dispensing experience at your establishment.

 We know it's tempting to go for the cheapest models on the market, but we've learned from experience that not all faucets are created equally.

 The Components of Your Beer Faucet